![]() |

 years recipient grew up during the great depression and this

-Lack of money in the family and in the community as well,
+of money in the family and in the community as well, instilled the

-one’s neighbor...all attributes that contributed to a life’s
+neighbor...all attributes that contributed to a life’s philosophy

-philosophy that has the ethic of volunteerism as a major re-occurring
+that has the ethic of volunteerism as a major re-occurring theme.
+In

 this volunteers’ earlier years, summers away from college were spent

-mattresses for the family and other families in need.
-During
+cotton mattresses for the family and other families in need.

-the second World War with resources scarce, this volunteer and family
+During the second World War with resources scarce, this volunteer

-recycled tin cans, glass jars, paper, cardboard and of course
+and family recycled tin cans, glass jars, paper, cardboard and of

 established only the second cable television service in the state.

-televisions, to the local schools and the community’s nursing home, at
+to the local schools and the community’s nursing home, at no cost

-volunteer achievements, just to name a few, included being a Sunday
+Other volunteer achievements, just to name a few, included being a

-School Teacher every Sunday afternoon for twelve years, making and
+Sunday School Teacher every Sunday afternoon for twelve years, making

-baking 20 to 30 loaves of bread each week for ten years to raise money
+and baking 20 to 30 loaves of bread each week for ten years to raise

-for the Chapel, working as a volunteer for one entire summer at the
+money for the Chapel, working as a volunteer for one entire summer at

 making other needed improvements, volunteering one whole year to help